d-sanoj/markdown-to-qti-app/README.md

 Visit [infomation.md](public/information.md) to know more information.

-## Distribution

-After building, share the DMG file from the `dist/` folder.
-Users can:
-1. Download the DMG
-2. Drag the app to Applications
-3. Double-click to run

-No technical knowledge required!
+No technical knowledge required to use the applicaion!